-Gloucester was a gateway city for me, the first city I came to know well.
+Gloucester was a gateway city for me, the first I came to know well.

 Gloucester: ‘Glarster’ if you’re local, perhaps ‘Glowsester’ if you’re American, or ‘Gloster’ to anyone else.
-It was the closest city to where I grew up in the Forest of Dean.
-We often made the half hour journey for shopping and dentist appointments.
+It was the closest city to where I grew up in the Forest of Dean and we often made the half hour journey for shopping and dentist appointments.

 When studying for my A-Levels in the late 1990s, aged 16 to 18, it was Gloucester that I regularly passed through, where I killed time, wasted time, idly roamed, where I scuffed about waiting for buses.

 Here in Gloucester I would wait for the Number 94 onwards to college in Cheltenham or another back home to the Forest, permanently plugged into a Walkman or Discman.
 Here I bought my own first cassette single (Sheryl Crow) and CD album (Longpigs), pacing from HMV to Our Price to the second hand store Pulp with its scarily intense bespectacled owner.
-Here I would attend my first gig at Gloucester Guildhall (former Suede guitarist Bernard Butler, whose opening track You Just Know utterly blew me away).
+Here I would attend my first gig at Gloucester Guildhall (former Suede guitarist Bernard Butler, whose opening track You Just Know blew me away).
 It also had a great bookstore near the Cathedral with a basement and open air yard full of used hardbacks.

 Despite regularly returning to visit my parents in the Forest, I hadn’t been back to Gloucester and wandered its streets for around 20 years.
 Seeking a change of scenery around the middle of March 2019, I jumped in the car early one morning during a visit to my parents, and headed to Gloucester for a walk.

-The docks and quays had undergone major regeneration since my last visit, and this was an area I wanted to explore.
+The docks and quays had undergone major regeneration since my last visit, and it was an area I wanted to explore.
 My hope was that early morning light would be favourable for photographs.
 Tightly packed warehouses could help to create arching stretched shadows, alongside reflections on the water.
-Sadly this didn’t transpire and sunlight failed to pierce solidly overcast skies.
+Sadly this didn’t transpire and sunlight failed to pierce overcast skies.

 Still, there’s always charm and a certain peace to be found in a city beginning to wake up, the first people on the streets, the opening of stores.